Documents & Filing Forms

 The following screen will appear.
 You may choose "Run this program from its current location" and installation will begin.

 If you choose "Save this program to disk", the downloaded installation file can be used to make multiple installations.
 In this instance, remember where you tell the software to save the file.
 After download, locate the file with Windows Explorer, place your cursor on the file name, and double-click.
 This will start the installation process.

-When Installation begins, you will get the following screen.
-Just click "Yes".
+When the installation begins, you will be asked for Admin credentials.
+Then, you will get the following screen.
+Just click "Continue".

 When the following screen appears, click on the big button shaped like a computer screen to begin the actual installation.
 And, leaving the folder name as the default would be helpful when you call for support.